T. H. Rogers School: PDHH (Program for Deaf and Hard of Hearing)

 Deaf Awareness Week is celebrated with a week of activities designed to increase the knowledge of deafness for the total school body.
 It culminates in performances by the deaf students.

 Each classroom in the Program for the Deaf and Hard of Hearing at T.H.
 Rogers is equipped with technological equipment including FM systems, televisions, DVDs, computers and Interactive White Boards.

 Certified deaf and hearing teachers of the deaf, Audiologists, Speech Therapists, Social Workers, Evaluation Specialists, and Teacher Assistants.

+The deaf program was discontinued in 2022.
+Margaret Downing of the Houston Press wrote that this was done "with little fanfare."

 Student body

-During the 2009-2010 school year, T.H.
+During the 2009–2010 school year, T.H.
 Rogers had 379 students in its elementary school program.